-Violetta is another role Ermonela Jaho will reprise for her debut at the Teatro Colon in Buenos Aires at the start of the new season.
-Jaho has portrayed Verdi’s tragic heroine in more than 15 opera houses from the Metropolitan Opera in New York to London’s Covent Garden as well as in Vienna, Munich, Verona, Madrid, Stuttgart, Marseilles, Berlin, Stockholm, Hamburg, Lyon and on tour in Japan with the Royal Opera House.
+Jaho’s Violetta is equally in demand, and during the 2018/19 season, she brought her interpretation back to the Opéra national de Paris, Covent Garden and the Staatsoper Berlin.
+Jaho has portrayed Verdi’s tragic heroine in more than fifteen opera houses, from the Metropolitan Opera to the Sydney Opera House, as well as in Vienna, Munich, Verona, Madrid, Stuttgart, Marseilles, Stockholm, Hamburg, Lyon, Buenos Aires and on tour in Japan with the Royal Opera House.

-Now based in New York, Ermonela Jaho was born in Albania and first began to take singing lessons when she was just six.
-Eight years later she heard La Traviata at the Tirana Opera House and determined to become an opera singer.
-Singled out by Katia Ricciarelli and armed with a scholarship, Ermonela moved to Italy to study in Mantua when she was 19 and, a year later, to the Accademia Nazionale di Santa Cecilia in Rome.
-Over the next years, she won singing competitions in Milan, Ancona and Rovereto, and began her professional career singing with roles at Teatro Comunale di Bologna (Mimi, La Bohème); Teatro La Fenice, Venice (Susanna, Le Nozze di Figaro); Teatro Verdi Trieste (Micaëla, Carmen); and Wexford Festival Opera (Irène, Sapho).
+Now a resident of New York, Ermonela Jaho was born in Albania and began to take singing lessons when she was just six.
+At the age of fourteen, she was taken to the Tirana Opera House for the first time to hear La traviata and determined to become an opera singer.
+At nineteen, she won a scholarship to study with Katia Ricciarelli in Mantua, and a year later moved to Rome to continue her studies at the Accademia Nazionale di Santa Cecilia.
+Over the next years, Jaho won singing competitions in Milan, Ancona and Rovereto, and began her professional career appearing in roles at the Teatro Comunale di Bologna (Mimì, La Bohème); Teatro La Fenice, Venice (Susanna, Le nozze di Figaro); Teatro Verdi Trieste (Micaëla, Carmen); and Wexford Festival Opera (Irène, Sapho).